1759-08-12 - Battle of Kunersdorf

 The Austrians lost 15 officers and 425 men killed; 93 officers and 1,343 wounded; and 8 officers and 447 men missing, for a total of 116 officers and 2,215 men.

 On the morning of August 13, the retreating Prussian units joined forces with Wunsch and his detachment (a few bns) which had been sent the previous day to blockade and eventually capture Frankfurt an der Oder in order to cut Saltykov's retreat.

 Frederick was utterly depressed and at least for a while thought about abdicating and abandoning his command.
-However, the Allies were too weak and too divided to exploit their victory and eventually the chronic lack of supplies, forced the Russians to abandon the campaign.
+However, the Austro-Russians were too weak and too divided to exploit their victory and eventually the chronic lack of supplies, forced the Russians to abandon the campaign.

 Order of Battle